NVIDIA targets enterprise software with a “full-stack” agent architecture

 “Claude Code and OpenClaw have sparked the agent inflection point — extending AI beyond generation and reasoning into action,” said Jensen Huang, founder and CEO of NVIDIA.
 “Employees will be supercharged by teams of frontier, specialized and custom-built agents they deploy and manage.
 The enterprise software industry will evolve into specialized agentic platforms, and the IT industry is on the brink of its next great expansion.”

-NemoClaw extends this model into the OpenClaw ecosystem, simplifying deployment by packaging models and runtime components into a single command.
-The system allows agents to operate across local and cloud environments, using open models such as NVIDIA Nemotron alongside frontier models accessed through a privacy-controlled routing layer.
+NemoClaw extends this structure into the OpenClaw ecosystem by packaging models and runtime components into a single deployment layer.
+It enables agents to run across local and cloud environments, combining open models with externally hosted systems through controlled routing.

 “OpenClaw opened the next frontier of AI to everyone and became the fastest-growing open source project in history,” said Jensen Huang.
 “Mac and Windows are the operating systems for the personal computer.
 OpenClaw is the operating system for personal AI.
 This is the moment the industry has been waiting for — the beginning of a new renaissance in software.”